 The ZVOX SB500 offers good sound quality, loads of sound mode options, and nice aesthetics, all in a streamlined and user friendly package.
-The ZVOX is a good choice if you want high end sound, but you don't want to pay a premium price for that top shelf, premium sound.
+The ZVOX is a good choice if you want high end sound, but you don't want to pay a premium price for that extra %10 of performance gains that push you into elite sound quality territory.
 There are some downsides, however.
-First, the ZVOX is quite large, so much so that it may not fit on many TV stands and will comically dwarf your TV in comparison if it's smaller than 50".
-Second, the Yamaha YAS-107 is a small step down from the ZVOX in terms of sound quality and volume, and lists for less than half the price.
+First, the ZVOX is quite large, so much so that it may not fit on many TV stands, and will comically dwarf your TV in comparison if it's smaller than 50".
+Second, the Yamaha YAS-108 is only a small step down from the ZVOX in terms of sound quality and volume, and lists for less than half the price.
 Therefore we wouldn't suggest buying the ZVOX unless you can find it for less than it's list price (at the time of this writing it is selling for significantly less than its list price at many online retailers).

 Pros: Good sound, lots of availbale sound customization